tprasadtp/ubuntu-post-install/docs/config.md

 !!! tip "Use local file while testing"
     If you are testing, it might be a good idea to use a local file which holds this configuration data.
 In that  case use `-c <filename>` option.

+## Automate
+Setting "AUTOPILOT=true" will run all the tasks specified in the yml file, or if `-L` list option is used, then all tasks are run in folowing order
+1. Update
+2. Upgrade
+3. Add Reposiories
+4. Add PPAs [if supported]
+5. Install packages
+6. Install DEB packages
+7. Install Python2 Modules
+8. Install Python 3 Modules
+9. Purge unwanted Packages